Loaiybahtakaa: Plot

-Majid (Ahmed Nimal) receives the news of Arifa's (Aminath Shareef) sudden illness who has been diagnosed with a cardiovascular disease.
-He promptly visits her and she makes him promise to look after their son, Najah, whose parenthood is being hidden to the world and has been forcibly relocated to another island two months back.
-Majid's wife, Sharmeela (Fauziyya Hassan) reluctantly agrees to welcome his son to their home although she announced her detestation.
-Najah, unable to survive criticism and verbal abuse from his step mother agrees to go back to his island and stays at Guraidhoo Centre.
+Majid (Ahmed Nimal) receives the news of Arifa's (Aminath Shareef) sudden illness, who has been diagnosed with a cardiovascular disease.
+He promptly visits her, and she makes him promise to look after their son, Najah, whose parenthood is being hidden from the world and has been forcibly relocated to another island two months ago.
+Majid's wife, Sharmeela (Fauziyya Hassan), reluctantly agrees to welcome his son to their home, although she announced her detestation.
+Najah, unable to survive criticism and verbal abuse from his stepmother, agrees to go back to his island and stays at Guraidhoo Centre.

-Years later, Najah (Yoosuf Shafeeu) has been released from the Centre and Majid takes him back to his house.
+Years later, Najah (Yoosuf Shafeeu) has been released from the Centre, and Majid takes him back to his house.
 Majid and Sharmeela's son, Zaid (Mohamed Faisal) befriends Najah.
 Zaid is secretly in love with his friend Reysham (Sheela Najeeb) and struggles to express his feelings for her.
-Zaid is also friends with Reysham's younger sister, Shabee (Fathimath Fareela), who continuously gets harassed by a local gangster Bassan (Mohamed Shah Ali).
+Zaid is also friends with Reysham's younger sister, Shabee (Fathimath Fareela), who continuously gets harassed by a local gangster, Bassan (Mohamed Shah Ali).
 He has been previously arrested by police, reported by Shabee, for involvement in drug dealing.
-One day, Najah stops Bassan from tormenting Shabee on her way back home and she starts to consider him a "hero".
-He is then properly introduced to the group and they start hanging out together.
+One day, Najah stops Bassan from tormenting Shabee on her way back home, and she starts to consider him a "hero".
+He is then properly introduced to the group, and they start hanging out together.
 Najah soon finds a childhood photograph of Reysham and realizes that he has been in love with Reysham since childhood.